aluko-conlang/aluko/romanization.md

 | **Stress**    | `⟨á⟩`     | `⟨ã⟩` (or `⟨â⟩`) |

 However, in *Loose Romanization*, only long vowels are differentiated from their short counterparts, by duplicating the vowel (for example, `⟨a⟩` becomes `⟨aa⟩`).

+Note: For Diphthongs, the vowel marker goes onto the first vowel.